DavidJohnHarrison/git-ignore/README.md

     git ignore c c++ macos

-This will create a `.gitignore` file in the current directory with the specified template(s) (or append to it if one exists).
+This will create a `.gitignore` file in the current directory with the specified template(s), or append to it if one already exists.

 For a full list of options, run: